sebhoof/sebhoof.github.io/_posts/2023-05-31-preprint-solar_tomography.md

 ---
 layout: post
-title: New preprint on the arXiv!
+title: New preprint on the arXiv 🎉
 date: 2023-05-31
 description: Axions as solar thermometers
 tags: preprint, results